Back to Top

 History of Excellence

-The PA graduate employment rate (within six months of graduation) has maintained at 90-100% over the past 5+ years.
+The Physician Assistant employment rate, within six months of graduation, has maintained at 90% - 100% over the past 5+ years

 Military Friendly

-Augusta University’s Physician Assistant “Green to Grad” program allows veterans applying to the program to use relevant ACE courses as credit toward the 90 semester hours of prerequisites.
+Augusta University’s Physician Assistant "Green to Grad" program allows veterans applying to the program to be able to use relevant ACE courses as credit toward the 90 semester hours of prerequisites

 Accomplished Faculty

-Ten faculty members in the physician assistant program are graduates of Augusta University’s program.
+Eight faculty members in the Physician Assistant program are graduates of Augusta University’s program

 Your Future